Skip to main content

 Professional Visit Pass

-• Applicable to foreign artists, film workers, religious workers, government workers, students undergoing training, guest lecturers, or volunteers.
+• Applicable to specific categories such as foreign artists, film workers, religious workers, government workers, students undergoing training, guest lecturers, or volunteers, subject to current rules.

 Conditions for Work Visa